Section 1. Purpose

 - Enrich the learning experience of the graduate student;

-- Provide services to the department, program, and university that are related to the student’s graduate study;
+- Provide services to the department, program, and university that advance the student' s graduate study;

 - Provide financial assistance to qualified graduate students.